jabwashi2/mindex-java-challenge/README.md

 - do you have any advice for writing tests/feedback on the tests I've written?
 - was it better to use the employeeId or the employee object for the ReportingStructure
 - how does the EmployeeRepository create new employee objects without being given all of the information?
+- where would the value for the salary come from for the Compensation type?
+- does DataBootstrap.java need to be updated to read in info from the new Compensation.json file?